socketsupply/sockets.sh/src/docs/faq.md

 impractical and not affect the ultimate trajectory and growth of our P2P network.

-### Is this like BitTorrent, Tor, Napster, Gnutella etc?
+### Is this like BitTorrent, Tor, Napster, Gnutella, etc?

 The web's roots are P2P, and yes there have been a number of widely known (and sometimes infamous!) attempts to bring the web back to its P2P identity